-As we look more and more to renewable, sustainable sources of energy, the Sun is an obvious source.
+The sun is an obvious source as we look increasingly to renewable, sustainable energy sources.
 In this activity, design and build a solar cooker and use it to cook a snack.

 Note: There are lots of different solar cooker designs.
 If you haven't already learned how to make one at a Guide camp, talk to other Guiders in your area to see if anyone knows how.
 Alternatively, check your local library or bookstore for reference books, or look online.
 Here are a couple of links to get you started: